cmu-delphi/delphi-epidata/docs/api/covidcast_changelog.md

+---
+title: Changelog
+parent: COVIDcast API
+nav_order: 4
+---

-# Delphi's COVID-19 Surveillance Streams Changelog
+# COVIDcast API Changelog

 When Delphi makes substantial changes to the computation of a signal, we will typically publish it under a new name rather than revising the existing signal.